Loaded Halloween Cream Cheese Brownies

 When adding coffee or espresso to chocolate cakes or brownies, it simply brings out and heightens the chocolate flavor without leaving a coffee taste at all.

-Can I Double This Easy Brownie Recipe?
+Can I Double This Halloween Brownie Recipe?

 Absolutely!
 To do so, simply double the ingredients and bake the Halloween brownies in a 9×13-inch pan.
 The baking time should remain roughly the same.